LucaWu114514/alien-invasion/README.md

 # alien-invasion
 A shotting game
-Use right_event and left_evebt to move
+Use right_event and left_event to move